Jeremy Piasecki: Coaching career

 Piasecki coached swimming and water polo in several countries at many different levels.
 He coached water polo at youth, high school, regional, international, professional and high performance levels, swimming at youth and international levels, and soccer at youth and semiprofessional levels.

 United States

 Piasecki started coaching with Irvine Novaquatics in the 1990s.
-He later coached swimming and water polo in Fallbrook, Sand Diego, California in the 2000s and took a water polo team to the national championships.
+He later coached swimming and water polo in Fallbrook, San Diego, California in the 2000s and took a water polo team to the national championships.
 He also coached at Temescal Canyon High School in Lake Elsinore.
 He was a coach and administrator for the Pacific Southwest Zone for USA Water Polo in the latter 2000s.

 Afghanistan

 Piasecki introduced the sport of "football in the water", "swimming football" or "water hand soccer" to Afghanistan in 2008.
 He found an empty pool in the countryside of Afghanistan, convinced the owner to fill it with water and then taught local townspeople to swim and play water polo.
 Many of the original players on this team died at the hands of the Taliban.

 Shortly after introducing water polo to Afghanistan, he was summoned by the Afghanistan Olympic Committee and was asked to start national swim and water polo programs.

 In 2010, Piasecki started another local team in Helmand Province, by the Iranian border.
 He found a pool there and again started to teach locals how to swim and later play water polo.

 In 2016, Piasecki brought the Afghanistan team to their first international competition, put on by the international aquatics governing body (FINA) in Vietnam.

 In addition to the hundreds of local teams that have been growing in Afghanistan and thousands of athletes, he developed the national team, disabled teams, and even a women's national team.
 His efforts have been chronicled in hundreds of international and United States publications, television and radio, ranging from Forbes, Reader's Digest, Los Angeles Times, Swimming World and USA Today to the Times of London.